 A practical guide for the first time visitor

-Glendalough National Park contains some of the finest rock climbing in Ireland on excellent granite in a spectacular setting.
+Glendalough Valley contains some of the finest rock climbing in Ireland on excellent granite in a spectacular setting.
 The approach is beautiful, the routes are of outstanding quality up to 4 pitches in length and the climbing is varied.

 Glendalough as a rock climbing venue deserves respect and is best treated as a mountain crag, requiring abseiling skills, route finding and a broad knowledge base to operate in comfort.

-Glendalough National Park is a must visit venue for anyone that wants to experience rock climbing in Ireland.
+Glendalough Valley is a must visit venue for anyone that wants to experience rock climbing in Ireland.

 Please consider when visiting that as a climber you are representing the climbing community therefore you are requested to adhere to the following best practice guidelines:

 Strictly Leave no Trace – including biodegradable material.